Tsardines/news-app/README.md

 ## Change Log
-A number of changes were made:

 1. The changing of projects

+2. Using partials

+3. Implementing Bootstrap

-2. Removed search bar from nav
+4. Removing search bar from nav

 ## Issues and Resolutions
 1. Had an issue where I could create articles and they'd show up in the database, but they wouldn't render to the index.
 Several attempts were made, including having getNewsData(newsUrl).then separate from the user-based Article.showAllArticles().then.
 The issue was resolved by chaining the former `.then` with the latter, as displayed below: